savonet/book/streaming.md

 On startup, Liquidsoap ensures that the sources used in outputs never fail (unless the parameter `fallible=true` is passed to the output).
-This is done by propagating fallibility from sources to sources.
+This is done by propagating fallibility information from sources to sources.
 For instance, we know that a `blank` source or a `single` source will never fail (for the latter, this is because we download the requested file at startup), `input.http` is always fallible because the network might go down, a source `amplify(s)` has the same